vishnuraj-git/DataAnalytics/README.md

 # DataAnalytics-Covid-19 India

-The sole purpose of this repository is to analyse the covid19 data (Updated upto 14 may 2020).
-Predictions on confirm case,recoveries and deaths are plotted too.
+The sole purpose of this repository is to analyse the covid19 data (Updated upto july 25,2021).
+This analysis will help us to find covid related information (active cases,discharge and death cases) of each state.

 Make Contribution for following:

-Data cleaning
+1.Data cleaning
-Improving accuracy
+2.Improving accuracy
-Improve plottings
+3.Improve plottings